The Bike Shed Motorcycle Club: Bike Shed community response

 During the 2020 Coronavirus lock-down, Bikeshed organized a volunteer courier-style service in which its members helped deliver food and medical supplies to patients at home.

 Los Angeles Club

 The Los Angeles facility, originally due to open in Autumn 2020 will be based in the city's Arts District.
 When finally open, the new facility will include a restaurant, cafe, bar and lounge, a barbershop, tattoo studio, events and retails space.

 Exhibitions

-The annual Bike Shed Motorcycle Show takes place at Tobacco Dock.
+The annual Bike Shed Motorcycle Show takes place at Tobacco Dock in Wapping.
 It is considered to be the UK's largest exhibition of custom motorcycles.
 In 2018 the exhibition featured 230 motorcycles including track-bikes and custom-built machines.

 Festival

 The first Bike Shed Festival took place in October 2019, at Lydden Hill Race Circuit, billed as a day to introduce new motorcyclists to track riding.